 Save some of your mojo for the really big important stuff.
 Why fight certain battles when you can simply go around them.
 Save your energy for the big stuff that doesn’t have roads surrounding them.

 FINAL THOUGHTS ON ADAPTABILITY

 There is seldom a perfect outcome to any situation but you can create better experiences for yourself by using the power of adaptability.

-We’re constantly evolving beings and let’s not fight that but instead embrace many of the changes, experiences, and lessons that we’re learning daily.
+We’re constantly evolving.
+Let’s not fight that but instead, embrace the changes, experiences, and lessons that we’re learning daily.

 Break that mold by becoming adaptable.